$6913 AUD per person

 Day 9 - Hanoi

-Enjoy lunch today at the KOTO restaurant, an establishment which lives by the philosophy of ‘Know One, Teach One’.
+Lunch will be arranged in KOTO restaurant – an establishment which lives by the philosophy of ‘Know One, Teach One’.
 It supports the underprivileged local youth by giving them a chance at making a career in hospitality.

 After an early breakfast, transfer to Ba Be Lake.
 The drive to Ba Be takes around 4-5 hours, stopping for lunch along the way.
 Pass through the beautiful mountainous province of Thai Nguyen and view superb landscapes of terraced rice fields and rivers.